dotnet-IGet/IGet/README.md

 ```
 Notes:
 - Exceptions should be logged in the `catch` blocks.
-- If you find the example above too risky - because you might forget to register a newly created handler in the publisher, then have a look at [IGet.GetAll](https://www.nuget.org/packages/IGet.GetAll).
+- If you find the example above too risky - because you might forget to register a newly created handler in the publisher, then have a look at [IGet.GetAll](#why-igetgetall).
 You can ask IGet.GetAll to return an instance of each class that implements a certain interface, for example `IMyNotification<MyRequest>`.
-It uses `i.Get<T>(type)` from this library for instantiating the `type` and casting it to `T` and it has a "memory" to increase performance on next calls.
+It uses `i.Get<T>(type)` from [IGet](#why-iget) for instantiating the `type` and casting it to `T` and it has a "memory" to increase performance on next calls.

 #### Example 3
 You may want multiple handlers to have certian behaviour, for example logging their execution time.
 You could create a base class for (a subset of) your handlers: